 Fantasy sites that apply for a license are required to underdo a criminal background check and business investigation to ensure suitability for licensing.
 Once licensed, fantasy site operators must adhere to a number of regulations.

-Let’s start with poker.
-Tennessee does not look kindly upon poker in any of its forms.
-This includes playing poker in the real world, home games with your friends and online poker.
+Tennessee prohibits all forms of poker.
+This includes playing poker in the real world, home games with friends, and online poker.
 A 2005 message from the Attorney General outlines its opinion that the state’s definition of “gambling” applies to poker as well.

 Gambling is contrary to the public policy of this state and means risking anything of value for a profit whose return is to any degree contingent on chance, or any games of chance associated with casinos, including, but not limited to, slot machines, roulette wheels and the like